gitpod-io/leeway/docs/observability.md

 - **Root Span**: Created when `BuildStarted` is called, represents the entire build operation
 - **Package Spans**: Created for each package being built, as children of the root span

 Build phase durations (prep, pull, lint, test, build, package) are captured as attributes on package spans, not as separate spans.
+This design provides lower overhead and simpler hierarchy while maintaining visibility into phase-level performance.

 ### Context Propagation